toddfoster/toddfoster.github.com/books.md

 Books I've read recently:

+## August 2025
+* Thomas E. Powers, _Invitation to a Great Experiment: Exploring the possibility that God can be known_ (24 Communications, Inc: 2009)

 ## July 2025
 * Howard E. Galley, _The Ceremonies of the Eucharist: A Guide to Celebration_ (Cowley Publications: 1989)
 * Charles T. Dupree, _Practicing Imperfection: A Priest's Journey through Meditation, Messing Up, and Ministry_ (Resource Publications: 2016)